vicpenap/VPPLocation/README.md

 addLocationDelegate: and addGeocoderDelegate:.
 Now your class will be happily working :)

 Geocoding feature is adapted to both iOS 4 and 5.
-If device is running iOS 4, MKReverseGeocoder class will be used.
-If device is running iOS 5, CLGeocoder new class will be used.
+If the device is running iOS 4, MKReverseGeocoder class will be used.
+If the device is running iOS 5, CLGeocoder new class will be used.
 In any case the placemark object will be instance of MKPlacemark.

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.